Na navigaci | Klávesové zkratky

 {

-// read-only, writable only within the class (pre-8.4 behavior)
+// Readonly accessible only inside the class (old behavior)

 public private(set) readonly string $name;